Top Ten Products for Seasonal Affective Disorder

 If you choose to take medication, you may need some help managing your medication regime.
-The most popular product for helping manage your medication schedule is the Deluxe Pill Organizer by Health Enterprises.
+The most popular product for helping manage your medication schedule is the Deluxe Pill Organizer.
 For assistance splitting your medication, try the Plastic Pill Splitter by Medline.

 You may try many therapies to find the one, or a combination, that works best for you.
 For additional information on seasonal affective disorder and its treatments, see the resources section below.

 Mayo Clinic: http://www.mayoclinic.org/diseases-conditions/seasonal-affective-disorder/basics/definition/con-20021047